ISCDtoolbox/Commons/README.md

 The Commons library contains some code written in C that is shared by many ISCD softwares (Linear algebra, basic chronograph, input/output mesh, multi-threading).

+In the first two sections, we provide informations about how to install the Commons library, while in a third part, we explain how to install the full ISCDtoolbox suite.

 ## Quick install (Linux & Mac OS)

 To install the Commons library on your system, some basic softwares (gcc/clang, make, cmake, git) and optional packages (libgomp/libomp to benefit from OpenMP) must have been previously installed.
 In a command prompt, first navigate to the directory where you want to save the files and type successively: